emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 2. Upload the E-MAILiT folder to the '/wp-content/plugins/' directory.
 3. Go to your Wordpress dashboard and navigate to Plugins -> Installed Plugins.
 4. On the Plugin page in your WordPress Administration area, activate the E-MAILiT plugin.
 5. By default, we provide you with a standard version of our plugin.
 Do you want fully customization, get powerful sharing analytics and advertising campaign data metrics?
-Create an account with us and at the end of the flow, you will be given the ''Domain Verification Publisher Key'' and ''Your Button ID''.
-Please, paste only the E-MAILiT_digits to the appropriate text box fields at your WordPress backend Admin panel.
+Create an account with us and at the end of the flow, you will be given the ''Domain Verification Publisher Key'' and when you create your share button, the ''Your Button ID''.
+Please, paste only the E-MAILiT_digits of ''Domain Verification Publisher Key'' and the number of ''Your Button ID'', to the appropriate text box fields at your WordPress backend Admin panel.

 To upload the plugin through WordPress, instead of FTP:

 1. Upload the downloaded zip file on the 'Add New' plugins screen (see the 'Upload' tab) in your WordPress admin area and activate.
 2. By default, we provide you with a standard version of our plugin.
 Do you want fully customization, get powerful sharing analytics and advertising campaign data metrics?
-Create an account with us and at the end of the flow, you will be given the ''Domain Verification Publisher Key'' and ''Your Button ID''.
-Please, paste only the E-MAILiT_digits to the appropriate text box fields at your WordPress backend Admin panel.
+Create an account with us and at the end of the flow, you will be given the ''Domain Verification Publisher Key'' and when you create your share button, the ''Your Button ID''.
+Please, paste only the E-MAILiT_digits of ''Domain Verification Publisher Key'' and the number of ''Your Button ID'', to the appropriate text box fields at your WordPress backend Admin panel.

 If you need technical help not found on the site email us at support@e-mailit.com